rahulmr/cryptotradingbot/README.md

 # cryptotradingbot
-A (very) lightweight cryptoasset MA crossover trading bot for Coinbase Pro.
+A (very) lightweight BTC/USD MA crossover trading bot for Coinbase Pro.

 My motivation for writing this was to combat excessive costs in a running a real-time trading bot.
 Constantly checking trade status, streaming real-time prices, calculating multiple metrics on the fly, and updating records can really start to addup in costs for a